davidclement/pylambda-builder/README.md

 # Python3.7 AWS Lambda Function Builder

-A Dockerfile for building python3.7 libraries on Amazon Linux for shipping with an AWS lambda function written in Python3.7
+A Dockerfile for building python libraries on Amazon Linux for shipping with an AWS lambda function written in Python3.7

 ## Problem